Difference Between @RestController and @Controller in Spring (Deep Explanation + Examples)

 @ResponseBody

-public String message() {
+public String msg() {

-return "Hello from @Controller with @ResponseBody";
+return "JSON from Controller using @ResponseBody";

 }